Ancient Coins — Greek, Roman & Byzantine Collector's Guide

 How do I know if an ancient coin is genuine?

 Authentication is the central challenge of ancient coin collecting.
 Start by purchasing only from established dealers with long track records and clear return policies.
-Study the coin's style carefully — genuine ancient coins have specific artistic conventions and die characteristics that skilled forgers often get wrong.
+Study the coin's style carefully — genuine ancient coins have specific artistic conventions and die characteristics that forgers often get wrong.
 Natural patina (green, brown, or gray deposits built up over centuries) is difficult to fake convincingly, though artificially patinated coins do exist.
 Weight and dimensions should match published standards for the type.
-For any coin of significant value, NGC certification is the gold standard of protection — their ancient coin experts examine every submission for authenticity, cleaning, and tooling before assigning a grade.
+For any coin of significant value, NGC certification is the gold standard — their ancient coin experts examine every submission for authenticity, cleaning, and tooling before assigning a grade.

 What ancient coins are best for beginning collectors?